 About 20% of the boys currently at the school are receiving financial support, and some of them are paying substantially reduced fees or indeed no fees at all.
 Financial support can come through a scholarship or through a bursary.
-No parents with a talented boy should feel that Eton is necessarily beyond their means.
 These are the ways in which a candidate can secure a funded place:

-In year 6 (age 11): a conditional place offered for entry to Eton in year 9 can lead to a bursary award.
-Some preparatory schools offer funded places for years 7 and 8.
+In year 6 (age 11): upon the award of a conditional place for entry to Eton in year 9, parents can apply for a bursary for their son's school career.

 In year 8 (age 13): a boy with great academic strength from any educational background can win a King’s Scholarship, and an outstanding musician with good academic qualities can win a Music Scholarship.
 We also award New Foundation Scholarships; an entry opportunity for a small number of boys from UK state schools at age 13.
 Although such boys might find preparation for the King’s Scholarship difficult to achieve, they will have intellectual potential comparable to that of a King’s Scholar, and sit a special examination based on the national curriculum but designed to draw out that flair.